teadetime/softdesFinal/index.md

 For our Software Design course final project, we decided to **build a command-line based course scheduling tool to help students intelligently plan their academic course progression at the Olin College of Engineering**.

 Built with over 1000 lines of python code, the tool **enables students to build a schedule that meets graduation and major requirements and fulfills all course prerequisites, based on information scraped from the Olin online Course Catalog.**
 We as students recognize the difficulty in choosing courses when you must balance interesting options and ones that fulfill your essential graduation and major requirements.
-We also recognize the superiority of command-line-based user interfaces. **Below shows our program in use!**
+We also recognize the superiority of command-line-based user interfaces.

+**The image below shows our program in use!**
 ![General use](/docs/generalUse.PNG)

 **Scroll down to learn more about our work!**